At what age is it best — to buy an annuity?

 Annuity rates rise with age because the insurer expects to pay for fewer years.
 But waiting also means years of investment risk and no guaranteed income.
 The optimal age depends on rates, health, other income, and whether buying in stages makes sense.

 - ▸Annuity rates increase with age.
-A 70-year-old typically gets 15–25% more annual income per £100,000 than a 60-year-old.
+A 70-year-old typically gets 15–25% more annual income per £100,000 than a 60-year-old — but only around 9% more than a 65-year-old, so a short wait improves the rate far less than people expect.

 - ▸There is no single 'best age' — it depends on health, other income sources, gilt yields at the time, and whether the alternative (drawdown) is performing well.